What if there is a reason for the way you feel and behave?

 I tried to change myself for years without any luck.

-That is until I started to understand the science to change.
+That is until I started to understand the dynamics that determine our choices and behaviors.
 I went from being a depressed, anxious, disorganized and inconsistent person, a high school drop out, an out of shape sugar junkie who could barely survive a 3 km jog, wishing I could travel the world to now crossing the finish line of marathons and even a triathlon, no longer having refined sugar in my diet, having a few degrees and having visited more than 80 countries.